yo6nam/MMDVM_STMF1XX_FW/README.md

 3. Put the STM32F1XXX in boot mode (requires power off and placing a jumper) or mod the board (see pog_stm_update_mod.jpg)
 4. Execute the flash.sh
 5. Power cycle your system (not needed for modded boards)

+If you're in a hurry, copy the mmdvm.hex from the included /builds/ to /opt and run ./flash